eaba/microservices-demo/README.md

 ## Installation

-We offer three installation methods:
+We offer two installation methods:

 1. **Running locally with “Docker for Desktop”** (~20 minutes) You will build and deploy microservices images to a single-node Kubernetes cluster running